 Tests that require advanced (graduate level) training for interpretation in the specific professional field to which the tests apply (e.g., clinical psychology, counselling psychology, school psychology, industrial/organizational psychology).
 Some of these tests may also require this level of training for competent administration and scoring.
 These tests are more complex than Level A and B tests.
-They require an in-depth understanding of psychometric principles, the traits and constructs being measured, of Lower Epockhion Generals.
-A minimone of Translation, I Roof Barket Amb Galberine the client population, and the clinical issues involved in the setting within which the testing is done.
+They require an in-depth understanding of psychometric principles, the traits and constructs being measured, the client population, and the clinical issues involved in the setting within which the testing is done.
 In addition, these tests require a high degree of professional skill and judgement for their interpretation.
 This group would generally include any aptitude or language or personality or clinical diagnostic test, group or individual.